 Resolve breakpoint if it's not available on the current line (Xdebug 2.8+): if selected, the support for the Xdebug breakpoints resolving mechanism will be enabled in PhpStorm.
 Under this mechanism, the debugger evaluates whether PHP can generate internal executable bytecode for the current line.
 If no such code is generated for a line, the corresponding breakpoint cannot be hit.
 Xdebug will scan up to 5 subsequent lines, and stop at the line where executable code is located.
 Resolving breakpoints is supported in Xdebug 2.8 and later.

-Force break at the first line when no path mapping is specified: Select this checkbox to have the debugger stop as soon as it reaches and opens a file that is not mapped to any file in the project on the Servers page.
+Force break at first line when no path mapping specified: Select this checkbox to have the debugger stop as soon as it reaches and opens a file that is not mapped to any file in the project on the Servers page.
 The debugger stops at the first line of this file and Examine/update variables shows the following error message: Cannot find a local copy of the file on server <path to the file on the server> and a link Click to set up mappings.
 Click the link to open the Resolve Path Mappings Problem dialog and map the problem file to its local copy.

 When this checkbox cleared, the debugger does not stop upon reaching and opening an unmapped file, the file is just processed, and no error messages are displayed.

-Force break at the first line when the script is outside the project: Select this checkbox to have the debugger stop at the first line as soon as it reaches and opens a file outside the current project.
+Force break at first line when a script is outside the project: Select this checkbox to have the debugger stop at the first line as soon as it reaches and opens a file outside the current project.
 With this checkbox cleared, the debugger continues upon opening a file outside the current project.

 Use the controls in this area to configure debugging using the Zend Debugger tool.